Are You Getting the Music??

 A NOTE ABOUT THE MUSIC:

-Music is the BEST vehicle to take you back in time, especially our music.
-So to enhance your enjoyment, this site makes extensive use of memorable music the was painstakingly selected to coordinate with the various themes on most of its pages.
+Music is the BEST vehicle to take you back in time especially our music.
+So to enhance your enjoyment, this site makes extensive use of memorable music that was painstakingly selected to coordinate with the various themes on most of its pages.

-The music files are rather large and take longer to load than the image files.
+Although we have worked to minimize their size for ease of downloading, some of the music files are still rather large and take longer to load than the image files.
 If you do not have a high-speed, broadband internet connection, they will likely break up the first time through, but once downloaded, depending upon how it is set up, your computer will store them on your hard drive for a while, and they will load faster.
 These songs are worth waiting for.
 So be patient.

 Remember, if you can't hear the music, then you are truly MISSING THE BOAT!

-If you have not yet been able to enjoy the the music on our class site, you should do something about it because you are missing the single feature that will most magically bring back good memories and enrich the nostalgic experience it was intended to give you.
-In its precious few words, a song says best what most of us feel but cannot express.
+If you have not yet been able to enjoy the the music on our class site, you should do something about it because you are missing the single feature that will most magically bring back good memories and enrich the nostalgic experience the site was intended to give you.
+In its precious few words, a song says best what most of us feel but cannot otherwise express.

 So try the following tips:

-2. You need to know that most of the music is in .mp3 files.
-If you have a very old browser (for example, Microsoft Internet Explorer or Netscape), it's time to upgrade it.
-Go to the supplier's website (e.g.www.microsoft.com or www.netscape.com) for information about downloading upgrades.
+2. You need to know that our music (and some sound effects) files are in .mp3 format.
+If you are using a very old version of an internet browser such as Microsoft Internet Explorer, it may be time to upgrade it.
+Go to the supplier's website (e.g. www.microsoft.com) for information about downloading upgrades.
 They're usually free unless your old browser is so old, it is no longer supported.

-4. If you have an older 28K modem, you'll never hear the music; it is time to upgrade.
-Even with the 56K modem (only about $100), the music files may take 2-3 minutes to download and will start and stop playing several times during that period the first time (until they are stored in your computer's cache see no. 5, below).
-If you want really great performance (about 100 times the speed of a 56K), get a wonderful, but a little expensive, DSL ethernet or cable modem.
+4. In the unlikely event you are still struggling with a really old-fashioned 56K modem, the music files could take 2-3 minutes to download and will start and stop playing several times during that period the first time (until they are stored in your computer's cache see para. no. 5, below).
+If you have an even older 28K modem, you'll never hear the music; it is definitely time to upgrade.
+If you want really great performance (about 100 times the speed of a 56K), get a wonderful, but a little more expensive, high-speed internet connection.
 When everything is set up right, the music will be there for you right on cue!!
-If not, see 5, below.
+If not, see paragraph 5, below.

-5. Sometimes, if the sound file doesn't load, it will if you press the Refresh (or Reload) button in the tool bar at the top, and try again once or twice.
-(Once it is automatically stored in your Temporary Internet Files or "cache," this usually won't be necessary except if you periodically clean them out.)
+5. Sometimes, if the sound file doesn't load, it will if you press the refresh (or reload) button in the tool bar at the top, and try again once or twice.
+(Once it is automatically stored in your Temporary Internet Files or "cache," this usually won't be necessary except if you periodically clean these files out.)
 You may want to expand the space on your hard drive allocated to the Temporary Internet Files to about 200 MB.
-This can be done by accessing Tools / Internet Options while you are in your browser.
+This can be done by accessing Tools/Internet Options while you are in your browser.

 "All my best memories